 Read this later!
 Save to Pinterest.

-Intentional living is not a destination
+Intentional living is not at the end of the road

 You don’t arrive there suddenly one day, instead, it is the little actions you take every day that creates an intentional lifestyle.

 We are constantly growing, evolving and changing.

 It is inevitable that change happens.
 What does not have to be inevitable, is that this change happens WITHOUT our participation.

 To me, that is what intentional living is truly about.

 To be in charge of my feelings, my choices and my thoughts so that I behave in a way that brings me closer to my purpose and the things which are important to me throughout my life.